Ford Dagenham: 2001 to present

 By 2001, the only Ford produced at Dagenham was the Fiesta, itself competing in an increasingly crowded market sector.
 The lead plant for Fiesta production was in Spain, however.
 Faced with a cyclical downturn in car demand across Europe, Ford took the decision not to tool the Dagenham plant for the replacement Fiesta due for launch in 2002, which was the year in which the company produced its last Dagenham-built Ford Fiesta.
 Mindful of its image as a good corporate British citizen, the company stressed that the plant's engine-building capacity would be further developed to "help the UK to become the producer of one in every four Ford engines the world over".

 The site has also been the location of the Dagenham wind turbines since 2004.

+From May 2012 an area to the north east of the site, by then cleared of the vacant Ford buildings, was used as a secretive rehearsal site for the London 2012 Olympic Opening and Closing Ceremonies.
+Two areas were marked out to the same scale as the stadium so two sections could be rehearsed at the same time, with a big tent erected as a base of operations for the production team and the hundreds of volunteer performers.

 Ford announced in October 2012 that the stamping plant activities at Dagenham would cease in summer 2013.
 Some additional jobs would be created in the engine-assembly departments at Dagenham, but the GMB Union claimed that 1,000 jobs would be lost, saying, "This is devastating news for the workforce in Southampton and Dagenham.
 It's also devastating news for UK manufacturing," according to the BBC.
-The stamping plant was demolished between 2016–2020 to make way for housing.
+The stamping plant was demolished between 2016 and 2020 to make way for housing.
 In 2022, it was announced that the Dagenham Green development of 3,500 homes will be built on the stamping plant site.
 The village will have a five-acre park at its centre.

 The Engine Plant (the original building from 1931) and the Dagenham Diesel Centre (DDC) still produce close to 1 million diesel engines a year which are shipped worldwide.